mdn/content/files/en-us/web/javascript/reference/statements/import/assert/index.md

 ## Description

 Import assertions allow hosts to do additional checks about the module that has just been loaded.
-The primary motivation was to ensure that JSON modules are not parsed as code if served incorrectly.
+The primary motivation was to ensure that modules that are expected to be JSON are always parsed as JSON (in other words, to ensure that they are never executed with the privilege of JS code).

 Consider the following statement: